SyMelin/apollo-tune/README.md

-# Exercise Project - apollo-music-share
+# Exercise Project - apollo-tune

 The purpose of this project is to learn MaterialUI and qraphQL while practising and exercising my React skills.